 After breakfast, go back to Nyaung Shwe by boat, check into the hotel, rent a bike and go.
-Visit Khaung Daing hot springs and the Shwe Yan Pyay monastery, and sip wine while watching the sunset at Red Mountain winery.
+Visit Khaung Daing hot springs and the Shwe Yan Pyay monastery, and sip wine while watching the sunset at the Red Mountain winery.

 Night Nyaung Shwe.